Class Schedules and Catalog Background Image

 Where to File a Complaint

 Any student, employee, parent of a minor, or individual with legal authority on behalf of a student or employee who believes they have been discriminated against or harassed may make a complaint orally or in writing.
 If a complainant decides to file a formal, written, unlawful discrimination or harassment complaint against the District, they may file the complaint on a form provided by the State Chancellor’s Office.
-These approved forms are available from the director of labor relations/Title IX coordinator and at the State Chancellor’s Office website.
+These approved forms are available from the Title IX coordinator and at the State Chancellor’s Office website.

 The complaint may be filed with any of the following:

-• Director of labor relations/Title IX coordinator
+• Title IX coordinator

 • Superintendent/president